Data Classification and Handling Standard

 The University of Arizona takes seriously its commitment to respect and protect the privacy of its students, alumni, faculty and staff, as well as to protect the confidentiality of information important to the University's academic and research mission.
 For that reason, UA has classified its information assets into the categories Regulated, Confidential, Public, and Internal for the purpose of determining who is allowed to access the information and what security precautions must be taken to protect it against unauthorized access.

 Use these criteria to determine which data classification is appropriate for a particular information asset.

-Data controlled by federal, state, local, and/or industry regulations.
+Data protected or controlled by federal, state, local, and/or industry laws or regulations.
 These data are affected by data breach notification laws and contractual provisions in government research grants, which impose legal and technical restrictions on the appropriate use of institutional information

 - Social Security Numbers